60 Minutes (Australian TV program)

-60 Minutes is an Australian version of the United States television newsmagazine show 60 Minutes, airing since 1979 on Sunday nights on the Nine Network.
+60 Minutes is an Australian version of the American news magazine television show of the same title, airing on the Nine Network since 1979 on Sunday nights.
 A New Zealand version uses segments of the show.
 The program is one of five inducted into Australia's television Logie Hall of Fame.

 History

-The program was founded by veteran television producer Gerard Stone, who was appointed its inaugural executive producer in 1979 by media magnate Kerry Packer.
+The program was founded by American television producer Gerald Stone, who was appointed its inaugural executive producer in 1979 by media tycoon Kerry Packer.

-Stone devised it to be an Australian version of CBS's US Sixty Minutes program and it featured well known reporters Ray Martin, Ian Leslie and George Negus.
-Its prominent early programs included a 1981 interview Negus conducted with UK leader Margaret Thatcher, during which the prime minister aggressively countered his questions.
+Stone devised it to be an Australian version of CBS's American 60 Minutes program and, upon its inauguration, it featured well-known reporters George Negus, Ray Martin and Ian Leslie.
+Its prominent early programs included a 1981 interview Negus conducted with UK Prime Minister Margaret Thatcher, during which the prime minister aggressively countered his questions.
 Negus asked Thatcher why people described her as pig-headed and the Prime Minister demanded he tell her who, when and where such comments were made.

 In 1982, Jana Wendt interviewed Libyan leader Muammar Gaddafi and asked him why he had been so often described as a terrorist, a butcher, a gangster and a madman.

 In 2019, the program produced a report on the infiltration of organised crime into listed Australian casino firm Crown Resorts.
 It led to multiple state and federal inquiries, including the NSW Bergin Inquiry, that recommended Crown Resorts may be unfit to hold a casino licence.

-In March 2021, the Nine Network launched a one hour one story studio-based 60 Minutes spin-off Under Investigation presented by Liz Hayes and produced by Gareth Harvey that features a panel of guests.
+In March 2021, the Nine Network launched a one-hour, one-story, studio-based 60 Minutes spin-off Under Investigation presented by Liz Hayes and produced by Gareth Harvey that features a panel of guests.